Search

 FORMER BOARD MEMBER EMPLOYMENT

-7. One person may not occupy two legally incompatible offices.
+The common law rule of incompatibility prohibits one person from holding two offices if the duties are in conflict or if one position is subordinate to the other.
 Offices are legally incompatible when the faithful and independent exercise of one would necessarily interfere with the faithful and independent exercise of the other.
 A person may not serve in one branch of government while exercising any powers properly attached to either of the other branches of government.
 Texas Constitution, Art.
 II Sec.
 1; State v.
 Martin, 51 S.W.2d 815 (Tex.
 Civ.
 App.
 1932); Thomas v.
 Abernathy County Line ISD, 290 S.W.
 15 (Tex.
 Comm.
 App.
 1927); Turner v.
 Trinity ISD, 700 S.W.2d 1 (Tex.
 Ct.
 App.
 1983); Atty.
 Gen. Op.
-JM-634 (1987)
+JM-634 (1987), MW-450 (1982).

-8. A board member who is a stakeholder, officer, director, or employee of a bank that has bid or submitted a proposal to become a depository for a district shall not vote on the awarding of a depository contract to said bank.
-Education Code 45.204(b)
+A Board member who is a stakeholder, officer, director, or employee of a bank that has bid or submitted a proposal to become a depository for TSBVI shall not vote on the awarding of a depository contract to said bank.
+Education Code 45.204(b); Gov’t.
+Code 2257

 2. Might reasonably tend to influence a Board member in the selection of instructional materials or technological equipment; and